Welcome to Our School

 Saint Ignatius Loyola School, Cincinnati

-The Good News Call of the Day recipient for September 25th is Hannah C!
-Hannah was a comforting and encouraging presence to a younger student who was having a tough morning.
-This is a wonderful example of how our 8th graders are called to be leaders of the school.
-Thank you, Hannah, for showing that St. Ignatius starts with I and ends with Us! ...
+The Good News Call of the Day recipient for April 23rd is 2nd grade student Zander C!
+Zander held his umbrella over someone who had a lot to carry on a rainy day.
+Thank you, Zander, for showing that St. Ignatius starts with I and ends with Us! ...
 See MoreSee Less

 Comment on Facebook